Supercharge your debugging experience for Node.js

 What does Node Inspector do?

-If you know how to get this working on Firefox or Safari, let us know in the comments/discussion.
+If you know how to get this working on Firefox or Safari, let us know in the comments.

 Using the debugger

-Using the chrome debugger is very much the same like using the debugger for client side code.
+Using the chrome debugger is similar to using the debugger for client-side code.
 You set breakpoints, execute the code, step over the breakpoints and find the bug.